AhmedIbrahem/MoviesApps_stage1/README.md

 ##Features
-1-Discover the most popular, the highest rated movies<\n>
-2-Read movie description
+1-Discover the most popular, the highest rated movies 2-Read movie description

 ##How to Work with the Source